 - 1. Provide accurate information and be transparent with us, so we can fairly and accurately assess the level of risk. - 2.
-Pay the required monthly or annual amount for your insurance this is called the insurance premium. - 3.
+Pay the required amount for your insurance this is called the insurance premium. - 3.
 Comply with all the conditions (or requirements) that are described in your insurance policy.